1.American Express Cobalt® Card

 - 1%Points on all other purchases

-Earn 1,250 Membership Rewards points for each monthly billing period in which you spend $750 on your Card.
+Earn 1,250 Membership Rewards® points for each monthly billing period in the first year where you spend at least CA$750 in net purchases.

-The American Express Cobalt Credit Card stands out as the top choice because it offers exceptional rewards on dining and groceries, making it ideal for food enthusiasts.
-With a robust points structure and flexible redemption options, it provides significant value for everyday spending.
+The American Express Cobalt Card stands out as the top choice because it offers unparalleled earning rates on dining and groceries, making it ideal for food enthusiasts.
+With flexible points that can be redeemed for travel or cash back, it provides exceptional value for those who spend heavily in these categories.

 Pros: